shopware/docs/guides/plugins/plugins/framework/system-check/index.md

 In principle, regardless of the actual status of the check, the `healthy` flag should be set to:
 - `true` if the system can still function normally
 - `false` if the system cannot function normally
-- `null` if neither could be deterministically decided
+- `null` if it cannot be determined